AAChartModel/AAChartKit-Swift/README.md

 public var dataLabelsFontSize: Float?   //The data labels font size public var dataLabelsFontWeight: AAChartFontWeightType?//The data labels font weight public var xAxisLabelsEnabled: Bool?    //Enable or disable the axis labels.
-Defaults to true public var categories: Array<String>?   //Set new categories for the axis public var xAxisGridLineWidth: Float?   //The width of the grid lines extending the ticks across the plot area.Defaults to 0 public var xAxisVisible: Bool? public var xAxisTickInterval: Int?
+Defaults to true public var categories: [String]?        //Set new categories for the axis public var xAxisGridLineWidth: Float?   //The width of the grid lines extending the ticks across the plot area.Defaults to 0 public var xAxisVisible: Bool? public var xAxisTickInterval: Int?